-PPI Dosing information.
-There are different pieces of evidence from the medical literature that suggest different approaches to the dosing of PPI medicines (such as omeprazole, lansoprazole, esomeprazole) in infants (after 4 to 6 weeks of age) and younger children (toddlers) when compared to older children (teens) and adults.
-Some of the data shows that there is a relationship between age and half-life.
-Other data does not show this age to half-life relationship.
-Some data suggests using higher doses and more frequent doses in in infants (after 4 to 6 weeks of age) and younger children and other recommendations are for lower doses, or once a day dosing.
+This PPI Dosing information page is here to use as a reference and is based on the MarciKids study done at the University of Missouri in the early 1990's.
+There's extensive evidence in medical literature that suggest different approaches to the dosing of PPI medicines (such as omeprazole, lansoprazole, esomeprazole) in infants (after 4 to 6 weeks of age) and younger children (toddlers) when compared to older children (teens) and adults.
+This page talks about the relationship between age and half-life (when the drug is most effective) and how using higher doses, more frequently in in infants (after 4 to 6 weeks of age) and younger children.

 This information is merely here to give you an understanding of the principles of MarcKids and is intended to provide information only and is not a dosing recommendation as that must come from your medical care team.
 We'd also like to stress the importance of reviewing and discussing all infant acid reflux treatment intentions with your doctor and we encourage you to refer anybody in your care provider team to review this website and this page.